introduction-to-python-bsuir-2019/PythonHomework/README.md

-  --verbose             Print result as JSON in stdout --json                Outputs verbose status messages --length LENGTH       Sets the length of each line of news output
+  --verbose             Print result as JSON in stdout --json                Outputs verbose status messages --length LENGTH       Sets the length of each line of news output --date DATE           Search past news by date in format yeardaymonth (19991311)

 ```

 ### Json structure